From the witness stand, Kevin Spacey denies sex abuse claims

 "They are not true," Spacey said of the allegations.

-"I work in a very complicated family dynamic," he said, saying rants by his white supremacist and neo-Nazi father when he was a youngster led him to hate bigotry and intolerance.
+"I grew up in a very complicated family dynamic," he said, explaining that rants by his father when he was a youngster led him to hate bigotry and intolerance.

-Spacey said his father's mind was likely damaged during unemployment resulting from an unsuccessful quest to be a creative writer.

 "My father was a white supremacist and neo-Nazi," Spacey said.
 "It meant that my siblings and I were forced to listen to hours and hours of my father lecturing us about his beliefs."